fcablik/wochlife-accommodations/README.md

 <br/>

-### Tech Used In wochdev's Version of The Epic Stack:
+### Tech Used In Filapps's Version of The Epic Stack:
 ...

 <br/>